wtg/shuttle-signups/README.md

 ## Why is this project needed?
 Before this project came to exist, a Google Form was used to facilitate sign-ups for these special shuttles.
 These forms weren't the best solution.
 This project aims to simplify that process, helping both students, and those at Parking and Transportation.

+## Development and Deployment
+This project is developed on a modified MEAN stack (MariaDB, Express.js, Angular.js, and Node.js).

+*Depolyment information will come shortly*